OfficeDev/office-js-docs-pr/docs/excel/custom-functions-dynamic-arrays.md

 }
 ```

-The following example shows how to return a dynamic array that spills both down and right.
+The third example shows how to return a dynamic array that spills both down and right.

 ```javascript
 /**